sqlxpert/lights-off-aws/README.md

 .
 Later, when you create a stack named `LightsOff` from [lights_off_aws.yaml](/cloudformation/lights_off_aws.yaml) , scroll up to the Permissions section and set IAM role - optional to `LightsOffPrereq-DeploymentRole` .
-If your privileges are limited, you might need explicit permission to pass the deployment role to CloudFormation.
+If your own privileges are limited, you might need explicit permission to pass the deployment role to CloudFormation.
 See the `LightsOffPrereq-SampleDeploymentRolePassRolePol` IAM policy for an example of the necessary statement.